<?xml version="1.0" encoding="UTF-8"?>

 <description></description>

-<guid isPermaLink="true">http://anarchy101.org/2808/are-their-places-in-america-where-anarchy-is-practiced</guid>
+<guid isPermaLink="true">https://anarchy101.org/21462/abolishing-other-violent-branches-government-result-peaceful</guid>

 </item>